runtimeverification/proof-checker/proof-language.md

 ### Meta Variable Instantiation

-Using a single rule of meta inference, we may instantiate metatheorems.
+Using a rule of meta inference, we may instantiate metatheorems.
-This allows us to prove theorem schemas, such as $\phi \limplies \phi$.
+This allows us to instantiate axiom and theorem schemas, such as
+$\phi \limplies \phi$.

 ```python
 class InstantiateSchema(Proof):